 In many Italian cities, hotels near the railroad stations are bargain-priced, and Milan is no exception.
 But some budget travelers prefer a short jaunt northeast of the city center to the Citta' Studi neighborhood, which features a number of family-owned, no-frills establishments.

 Priceline can work well in this city.
 Be aware that at certain times of year (fashion expos are good examples), the inventory of Priceline rooms in Milan will be scarce.
 At those times, it's best to skip the bidding and reserve well in advance.

 Ground transportation in the Milan area is tailor-made for budget travel.
 This transportation hub is home to five railroad stations and four subway lines.
-The subway is known as Metropolitana, and it allows purchase and validation of tickets via smartphone.
-Rides are inexpensive, and a weekly pass is available at reasonable cost.
+The subway is known as Metropolitana, and it allows the purchase and validation of tickets via smartphone.
+Rides are inexpensive, and a weekly pass is available at a reasonable cost.
 Consider that a cab ride into central Milan from Malpenza Airport can cost $100 USD.

 Milan also offers excellent public bus options.
 Bus #94 continuously circles the center of the city and has attracted more than a few tourists.

 BikeMi! is Milan's bike sharing system.
 A daily subscription is quite reasonable, and there are several hundred stations in the area.